rust-mcp-stack/rust-mcp-schema/README.md

     // ServerMessage represents a message sent by an MCP Server and received by an MCP Client. let mcp_message = ServerMessage::from_str(message_payload)?;

-     // Check if the message is a Response type of message if let ServerMessage::Response(message_object) = mcp_message {
+    // Check if the message is a Response type of message if let ServerMessage::Response(server_response) = mcp_message {

-        // Check if it's a standard ServerResult (not a CustomResult) if let ResultFromServer::ServerResult(server_response) = message_object.result  {

-            // Check if it's a InitializeResult type of response if let ServerResult::InitializeResult(server_response){
+        // Check if it's a InitializeResult response if let ServerResult::InitializeResult(initialize_result) = server_response.result {
             //Process the InitializeResult and send an InitializedNotification back to the server for acknowledgment. handle_initialize_result(initialize_request);
         }
     }
-     }
+    Ok(())
 }
 ```